phetsims/fourier-making-waves/doc/model.md

 mathematics.

 The Fourier series can be varied by changing 'Component Spacing', which in turn changes the number of components.
 The wave packet can also be adjusted by changing its center and width.
-The underlying equations for computing the harmonic waveforms are the same as those used in the first 2 screens, found in [getAmplitudeFunction.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/getAmplitudeFunction.js)
+The underlying equations for computing the component waveforms are the same as those used in the others screens, found in [getAmplitudeFunction.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/getAmplitudeFunction.js)
 .

 A simplifying assumption in this screen's model is that λ (wavelength) and T (period) are both 1 unit.
-This allows us to change representations in the view to match the domain (space or time) while not having to recompute values.
+This is a performance optimization that allows us to change representations in the view to match the domain (space or time) while not needing to recompute values.